-The case of arbitrary planar maps with prescribed face valences may be seen as yet another particular case of Eulerian planar maps, by imposing the condition that all the black faces have valence 2.
-These faces may indeed be contracted into regular edges of the ordinary planar map.
-As a result, these edges may be traversed in both directions; hence we now deal with an unoriented geodesic distance.
+The case of arbitrary planar maps with prescribed face valences may be seen as yet another particular case of Eulerian planar maps, by imposing that all black faces have valence 2.
+The latter may indeed be shrunk into regular edges of the ordinary planar map.